CoderJSanchez/Enumerator/README.md

 ```

 ### Install dependencies
 These dependencies may already exist on your Kali machine, so you may not need to install anything.
-I just wanted to add it to ensure you have what you need.
+I just wanted to add it to ensure you have what you need. (`requests` and `beautifulsoup4`)
 ```bash
 pip install -r requirements.txt
 ```